johanhedin/nanoca/doc/SMARTCARD.md

 # nanoca with smart card
 `nanoca` can create CSRs using RSA keys on smart cards.
-This document is a short instruction how to create and provision a `nanoca` signed certificate on a [Aventra](https://aventra.fi) MyEID smart card using Fedora 43.
+This document is a short guide on how to create and provision a `nanoca` signed certificate on a [Aventra](https://aventra.fi) MyEID smart card using Fedora 43.

-The instruction is mainly based on the two following OpenSC Wiki pages:
+The instruction is mainly based on the following two OpenSC Wiki pages:

 * https://github.com/OpenSC/OpenSC/wiki/Aventra-MyEID-PKI-card
 * https://github.com/OpenSC/OpenSC/wiki/Card-personalization